 What is cryptocurrency?
-In one phrase, it’s a digital means of payment and exchange, based on the blockchain technology and cryptography.
+In one phrase, it’s a digital means of payment and exchange.
+Crypto is based on the blockchain technology and cryptography.
 Each of them is essential for making financial transactions.
-Any cryptocurrency stands on three main principles: decentralization, immutability, and transparency.
+Any cryptocurrency stands on three main principles.
+They are decentralization, immutability, and transparency.

-- Decentralization means that cryptocurrency is not issued by any central bank and therefore no government can control it.
+- Decentralization.
+This means that no central banks issue cryptocurrency and therefore no government can control it.

-- Transparency means that all the transactions are available for viewing by all the network participants, though they are not linked to your real-life ID.
+- Transparency.
+This means that all the transactions are available for viewing by all the network participants.

-Cryptocurrency allows two users (sender and recipient) to move money in a peer-to-peer way, without any intermediaries like banks or payment systems.
-If you send money through a bank, the record about the transaction is made in the centralized database that theoretically can be changed, deleted, damaged, stolen or passed to authorities.
+Cryptocurrency allows two users (sender and recipient) to move money in a peer-to-peer way.
+They can do so without any intermediaries like banks or payment systems.
+If you send money through a bank, the record about the transaction will appear in a centralized database.
+Theoretically, somebody can change, delete, damage, steal or pass it to authorities.

-When you send cryptocurrency through a blockchain system, the record is verified by miners and added to the internet-based distributed ledger, each user storing a copy of it on his or her device.
-This ledger is not controlled by any central body, meaning no record can ever be tampered with.
+When you send cryptocurrency through a blockchain system, miners verify the record and add it to the distributed ledger.
+Each user stores a copy of it on his or her device.
+This ledger is not under the control of any central body.
+This means that there is no way to tamper with it.
 Due to its decentralized (distributed) nature, a blockchain system is extremely hard to compromise.
-Basically, it means no government, or bank, or hacker can take your money.
+Basically, it means no government, bank, or hacker can take your money.

-The first cryptocurrency named Bitcoin was invented by Satoshi Nakamoto 10 years ago, as a solution to the financial crisis of 2008, when banks lost huge amounts of money the investors had trusted them with and left many households and businesses ruined.
+The first cryptocurrency, Bitcoin, was invented by Satoshi Nakamoto 10 years ago.
+Satoshi created it as a solution to the financial crisis of 2008.
+Then, banks lost huge amounts of investors’ money, leaving households and businesses ruined.

 Satoshi, the inventor of Bitcoin, had a goal to develop “a peer-to-peer electronic cash system”.
 He described the basic principles of its work in the White Paper (the project documentation).
 If you have no time for reading it, here is an explanation “for dummies”.
 Let’s see what crypto transactions look like, who issues new coins and how they are different from our ordinary money.